 Free ticketed event

-This workshop will introduce participants to mobile technologies and learning strategies which can enhance learning for mechanical engineering (ME) students.
+This workshop will introduce participants to mobile technologies and learning strategies that can enhance learning for mechanical engineering (ME) students.
 Participants will see examples of how ME instructors used mobile learning strategies effectively in the classroom and identify ways to apply and transfer concepts through practice.
-Participants will engage in active learning through micro-workshops focused on relevant topics of digital learning such as, digital distraction, cloud-based collaboration, virtual office hours, and wireless presentation.
-Facilitators will also share highlights from a successful professional development program aimed at integrating mobile learning in higher education.
+Participants will engage in active learning through micro-workshops focused on relevant topics of digital learning, such as digital distraction, cloud-based collaboration, virtual office hours, and wireless presentation.
+Facilitators also will share highlights from a successful professional development program aimed at integrating mobile learning in higher education.

 1. Identify some mobile learning technologies and learning strategies which may be used for learning in a ME course